 Once the researchers had created designs that the computer predicted would form icosahedra, the next step was to test out the designs.
 Bale engineered synthetic genes that encoded the designed proteins and introduced those genes into bacteria.
 He purified the proteins from the bacteria and developed new screening methods to determine which ones were forming icosahedra.

 Once the putative icosahedra were identified, the researchers needed to characterize the structures to verify whether they matched the predictions.
-Through the Visiting Scientist Program at HHMI’s Janelia Research Campus, Shane Gonen, a graduate student in Baker’s lab, came to his brother Tamir Gonen’s lab at Janelia to use the cryo-electron microscope (cryo-EM), and they were able to confirm that the designs came out very close to predictions from the computational models.
+Through the Visiting Scientist Programexternal link, opens in a new tab at HHMI’s Janelia Research Campus, Shane Gonen, a graduate student in Baker’s lab, came to his brother Tamir Gonen’s lab at Janelia to use the cryo-electron microscope (cryo-EM), and they were able to confirm that the designs came out very close to predictions from the computational models.
 “Any scientist from anywhere in the world, if they have a collaboration with someone at Janelia, can apply for a visitor project, and the scientist will be able to come here for up to a year and live on campus and do research at Janelia,” said Gonen.
 “The vast majority of my collaborators actually come in through the visitor program.
 It just makes things a lot easier,” he added.

 The researchers envision that the icosahedra they designed could be used for many applications: to package a chemotherapy agent to deliver it to a specific organ, or to design more effective vaccines, which produce a stronger immune response if the immunogen is presented in a form that makes it look like a virus, Baker explained.